Water Chestnuts Nutrition Facts and 12 Health Benefits

 Health Benefits of Eating Water Chestnuts

-1. Water chestnuts have very low-fat content and are, therefore, a great food option for highly health conscious people.
+1. Water chestnuts have a very low-fat content and are, therefore, a great food option for highly health-conscious people.
 Half a cup of water chestnuts contains only 0.1 g of fat.

 2. Water chestnuts are an excellent source of potassium, which is an extremely beneficial mineral for human beings.
 Half a cup of water chestnuts contains 350 to 360 mg of potassium.